rhel-labs/instruqt/satellite-basics/03-lifecycleenv/assignment.md

  <img alt="An example image" src="../assets/createenvironment.png" />
 </a>

 Create a new environment.
-We'll call this one `test`.
+We'll call this one `Test`.
 Then click `save` to save it.

 <a href="#3">
  <img alt="An example image" src="../assets/newenvironment.png" />